Program Overview

 Key Dates and Information Upfront

-- Application Deadline (APPI must be complete with all additional materials downloaded): 20 November 2022 All applicants will be military applicants going through the central Army selection process.
+• Application Deadline (APPI must be complete with all additional materials downloaded): 20 November 2023 All applicants will be military applicants going through the central Army selection process.
+Applicants will be offered a virtual interview.
 The online APPI, including confirmation of approved proposal for dissertation, must be submitted prior to application deadline.
 Applicants will work with an US Army MEDCoE recruiter in meeting military application requirements.
-All complete applications submitted by the deadline will be considered once received with interview notification on a rolling basis, no later than 30 November 2022.
+All complete applications submitted by the deadline will be considered once received with interview notification on a rolling basis, no later than 30 November 2023.

 Important Websites for Application Information and Process